History of China–United States relations: The Burlingame Treaty and the Chinese Exclusion Act

 In 1868, the Qing government appointed an American Anson Burlingame as their emissary to the United States.
 Burlingame toured the U.S. building support for equitable treatment for China and for Chinese emigrants.
 The 1868 Burlingame Treaty embodied these principles.
+It was the first equal treaty signed between China and the United State.
 In 1871, the Chinese Educational Mission brought the first of two groups of 120 Chinese boys to study in the United States.
 They were led by Yung Wing, the first Chinese student to graduate from an American college.

 In the 1850s and 1860s the California Gold Rush and the construction of the transcontinental railroad, large numbers of Chinese emigrated to the U.S., spurring animosity from American citizens.
 After being forcibly driven from the mines, most Chinese created Chinatowns in a few cities such as San Francisco.
 They specialized in laundry and cleaning work.
 Anti-Chinese animosity became politicized by Irish American labor leader Denis Kearney and his party, as well as by the California governor John Bigler.
 They warned Chinese coolies would depress wage levels.
 In the first significant restriction on free immigration in U.S. history, Congress passed the Chinese Exclusion Act on 6 May 1882, following revisions made in 1880 to the Burlingame Treaty.
 Those treaty revisions allowed the Congress to suspend immigration, and Congress acted quickly to exclude Chinese skilled and unskilled laborers from entering the country for ten years, under penalty of imprisonment and deportation.
 The ban was renewed a number of times, lasting for over 60 years.